Gorontalo people: Language

 The Gorontalo language is a member of the Austronesian language family.
-Apart from Gorontalo, there are several languages that are similar which are considered by linguists as Gorontalo dialects, including Suwawa, Atinggola, Limboto, Kwandang, Tilamuta, and Sumawata.
+Apart from Gorontalo, there are several languages that are similar which are considered by linguists as Gorontalic languages, including Suwawa, Atinggola, Limboto, Kwandang, Tilamuta, and Sumawata.
 Gorontalo is widely used in contemporary society due to the influence of the Gorontalo Kingdom that was once established in the region.
-Atinggola is used by the Atinggola community situated on the northern coast of Gorontalo.
+Atinggola is used by the Atinggola people situated on the northern coast of Gorontalo.

-Today, Gorontalo itself have gone through assimilation with Manado Malay, which is also widely spoken by Gorontaloans.
+Currently, Gorontaloan itself has gone through assimilation with Manado Malay, which is also widely used by the people of Gorontalo, to form its own variety called Gorontalo Malay.
 In terms of linguistics, Gorontalo is related to other languages from North Sulawesi and the Philippines.
 Gorontalo along with Mongondow are classified by linguists as being part of the Gorontalo–Mongondow languages, which are part of the wider Philippine languages grouping.
 The Philippine languages, which are linguistically close to Gorontalo, include Tagalog, Cebuano, Hiligaynon, Bikol, and Waray.

 Today, Gorontalo is more often written using the Latin alphabet; however, the use of Gorontalo as a written language is limited.
 In schools for education, the media, and official documents, Indonesian is more used.

 Religion

 Most Gorontaloans claim adherence to the Islamic faith.
 By the early 16th century, most Gorontaloan adopted Islam via Ternate influence.
 There are numerous traditional customs of the Gorontalo people that also contain Islamic influences.

-Customs are regarded as an honor, norms and even as a guideline to implementing governance for the Gorontalo community.
+Customs are regarded as an honor, norms and even as a guideline to implementing governance for the Gorontalo people.
 This is attributed to the expression of "Adat Bersendi Sara" and "Sara Bersendi Kitabullah".
 The meaning of these sayings is that customs (adat) are implemented based on rules (sara), while these rules must be based on the Islamic holy book, the Quran.
 Therefore it is understood that the lives of the Gorontalo people are full of religious values and noble values.

 During the end of Ramadan, the people conducted Tombbilotohe; a cultural celebration with oil lamps, which is lit around mosques and settlements.